 Usually where you put one depends on the content.
 If a sentence breaks, you might need to add a breakpoint.
 It is critical to ensure a good mobile user experience through mobile-first designing.

 Sometimes it’s great that content takes up the whole width of a screen, like on a mobile device, but having the same content stretching to the whole width of your TV screen often makes less sense.

 This is why Min and Max values help.
 For example, having a width of 100% and Max width of 1000px would mean that content will fill the screen, but don’t go over 1000px.

 Best Practices of Responsive Web Design

 1. Honor Visual Hierarchy

-UX design is all about removing friction and enhancing usability for a product, and paying attention to visual hierarchy is a key way to do this.
+UX design is all about removing friction and enhancing the usability of a product, and paying attention to visual hierarchy is a key way to do this.

 2. Button Design